liuvivian625/JobCompare/GroupProject/Docs/ProjectPlan.md

 ### Inception
-- Understand project requirements: Based on the instructions, understand app features.
+- The activity description for the inception phase would be to understand the project requirements.
+This means read the instructions and understand all the features of the application.
+This phase also includes evaluating project scopes where we understand what features/activities are in the project scope such as being able to add job offers.
+One item that is not in scope is deleting jobs.
+In this phase we will also create initial documents such as Class, UML, User Interface Diagram, Deployment and Component diagrams.
+After creating documents, the team will get together and review documents, discuss and make changes if needed.
+Finally this activity includes also making a project plan where we discussed what we expect to do for each phase and how the work can be accomplished by assigning work/roles.
-- Evaluate project scopes: Based on the instructions, evaluate what is in the scope and what is not.
-For example, the app is required to run locally and no web service is involved.
-"Delete job" is not a required feature.
+- The entrance criteria for this activity is the initial project requirements.
-- Sketch inital UML class diagrams: Every team member sketches their own UML diagram for team discussion.
-After reviewing each member's diagram, the team produces a combined diagram.
+- The exit criteria is creating initial documents, understanding app features, and understanding the scope of the app.

 ### Elaboration
-- Create initial use case model: Based on the team's class diagram and instructions, create an initial use case model diagram to address the most critical use cases.
+- The elaboration phase consists of elaborating on the use case model diagram to address the most critical use cases.
+It also includes  elaborating a testing plan to test app functionality.
+Finally it includes elaborating on a design document to describe design considerations, architectural design, low-level design, and user interface design.
-- Draft inital testing plan: Based on the team's class diagram and instructions, draft an initial testing plan to test the app's functionality.
+- The entrance criteria for this activity is having initial documents ready.
-- Draft inital version of design document: Based on previous work, draft an initial version of the design document to describe design considerations, architectural design, low-level design, and user interface design.
+- The exit criteria for this activity is to elaborate on all the documents and make sure the vision and architecture are stable.
+The documents and plan need to be detailed.
+We also need to make sure that all stakeholders and team members are in agreement

 ### Construction
 - Finalize use case model